elastic-interval/pretenst-com/_posts/2020-07-06-radial-tension.md

 ## The Tension Triangle

-These structures, like the [one](http://localhost:4000/construction/2020/06/15/prefab-tension-1) I made a few weeks ago are made up of triangles of tension.
+These structures, like the [prefab tension one](http://localhost:4000/construction/2020/06/15/prefab-tension-1) I made a few weeks ago are made up of triangles of tension.

 ![triangle][triangle]